 - Look for a smaller group size that will allow for more meaningful connections.

 - If you do choose a larger retreat, make sure there are opportunities to pair off, or spend time alone.

 Choosing an introvert friendly retreat can mean the difference between coming home refreshed, versus returning exhausted, cranky, and discouraged.
-Thankfully, the innie retreat I’m going on with InnerConnected retreats includes all of the above elements.
+Thankfully, the innie retreat in Peru, which I’m doing in March 2018, includes all of the above elements.
 So, I don’t have to worry about needing a holiday to recover from my holiday.

 Take a walking tour

 Walking tours are a great option for introverts because they are typically more flexible than bus tours.
 It’s easy to wander off on your own for a while on a walking tour.
 On a bus excursion — not so much.
 Plus, walking tours are usually low-cost or free, so you don’t have to worry about wasting a ton of money on an activity you’re not sure you’ll love.

 The problem with daylong tours is that they leave little room to sneak off on your own and recharge.
 You’re constantly on the move, as a guide narrates the whole experience.
 I don’t know about you, but I’d rather do my exploring in a more peaceful, flexible atmosphere.

 Shorter tours allow you to have the best of both worlds.
 You can hop on a trolly for half an hour, see the main attractions downtown, and then go off on your own to discover hidden treasures that tour guides never mention.
 Again, shorter tours are also less expensive, so you can save your cash, and your sanity, as you explore on your own terms.